CT and MRI scans of the brain may be used to identify and diagnose hydrocephalus.

 Treatments for congenital and acquired hydrocephalus

-Both types of hydrocephalus require urgent treatment to alleviate intracranial pressure (pressure on the brain), otherwise there is a serious risk of damage to the brainstem.
-Our automatic functions, such as breathing and our heartbeat are regulated by the brainstem.
+Both types of hydrocephalus require urgent treatment to reduce the pressure on the brain; otherwise, there is a serious risk of damage to the brainstem, which regulates functions such as our breathing and heartbeat.

-A shunt, the surgical insertion of a drainage system - this is a catheter (a thin tube with a valve) that is placed in the brain to drain away excess fluid into another part of the body, such as the abdomen or a chamber in the heart.
-One end is placed in one of the brain's ventricles; it is tunneled under the skin to another part of the body which is better able to absorb the fluid.
-Usually, this is all that is needed and no further treatment is required.
-Sometimes shunt repair surgery may be needed if it gets blocked or infected.
+A shunt is the surgical insertion of a drainage system.
+A catheter (a thin tube with a valve) is placed in the brain to drain away excess fluid from the brain into another part of the body, such as the abdomen, the chest cavity, or a chamber of the heart.
+Usually, this is all that is needed, and no further treatment is required.

 Patients with hydrocephalus will usually need to have a shunt system in place for the rest of their lives.
-If the shunt is placed in a child, additional surgeries may be needed to insert longer tubing as he/she grows.
+If the shunt is placed in a child, additional surgeries may be needed to insert longer tubing as they grow.